AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

     - sed -i -e 's|/opt/webtorrent-desktop/||g' webtorrent-desktop.desktop

-In the :code:`ingredients` section, a :code:`.deb` package is downloaded.
-Then, in the :code:`script` section, the main executable is moved to its standard location in the AppDir.
-Finally, the :code:`.desktop` file is updated to reflect this.
+In the ``ingredients`` section, a ``.deb`` package is downloaded.
+Then, in the ``script`` section, the main executable is moved to its standard location in the AppDir.
+Finally, the ``.desktop`` file is updated to reflect this.

-If other types of binary ingredients have been specified, then the shell commands contained in the :code:`script` section need to retrieve these by copying them into place.
-Note that since the commands contained in the :code:`script` section are executed inside the root directory of the AppDir, the ingredients downloaded in the `ingredients` sections are one directory level above, i.e., in :code:`../`.
+If other types of binary ingredients have been specified, then the shell commands contained in the ``script`` section need to retrieve these by copying them into place.
+Note that since the commands contained in the ``script`` section are executed inside the root directory of the AppDir, the ingredients downloaded in the `ingredients` sections are one directory level above, i.e., in ``../``.
 The following example illustrates this:

 .. code-block:: yaml